International Programmes 2024/2025

 Main building of the Bauhaus-Universität Weimar © Bauhaus-Universität Weimar, photo: Nathalie Mohadjer

-Different personalities from various countries have shaped the institution and developed ideas known and respected worldwide.
-At Bauhaus-Universität Weimar, we continue to follow a unique path that offers unparalleled opportunities by combining science and technology with art and design.
+Various personalities from different countries have shaped the institution and developed ideas that are recognised and respected worldwide.
+At the Bauhaus-Universität Weimar, we continue to follow a unique path that offers unrivalled opportunities by combining science and technology with art and design.

-We offer an ideal space for creative academic and artistic work, supported by laboratories, workshops, studios, libraries, online teaching facilities and a favourable student-teacher ratio.
+We offer an ideal space for creative academic and artistic work, supported by laboratories, workshops, studios, libraries, online teaching facilities, and a favourable student-teacher ratio.
 Bauhaus-Universität Weimar is connected worldwide due to a large network of partners, which our students benefit from through programmes such as study abroad periods as well as international projects and excursions.
-Among more than 200 international partners are universities and schools in Ethiopia, France, Italy, Japan, Romania, the Russian Federation, Switzerland, and the USA.
+Among more than 200 international partners are universities and schools in Ethiopia, France, Italy, Japan, Romania, Switzerland, and the USA.

-Four faculties – Architecture and Urbanism, Civil Engineering, Art and Design, Media
+Four faculties – Architecture & Urbanism, Civil & Environmental Engineering, Art & Design, Media

 Approx. 27% international students